Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Introduction

-The following example illustrates that \acrshort{tiots}, although locally optimal and widely separated in the conventional time-domain representation, may share a common geometric origin.
-Consider a sample transfer scenario between two elliptic orbits centered around Earth (Table~\ref{table:sample_orbits_first}).
-Figure~\ref{fig:porkchop_2d_3d}(a) displays the total cost of two impulsive burns ($J$)\footnote{All Lambert arcs in this example are zero-revolution with transfer angle exceeding $180^\circ$ (long-way); these parameters are formally defined in Section~\ref{sec:background}.} over departure time ($\t$) and flight time ($\tof$); four local optimal solutions (colored markers) appear widely separated in the time domain.
-However, when re-parameterized by the angular positions along each orbit (Fig.~\ref{fig:porkchop_2d_3d}(c)), these solutions cluster tightly, revealing that they belong to a continuous family sharing similar transfer geometries (Fig.~\ref{fig:porkchop_2d_3d}(b)).
-This observation, that seemingly isolated optima are in fact connected members of a broader family, motivates the present framework.\footnote{The quasi-periodic recurrence of favorable transfer geometries is well established in planetary mission design (e.g., Earth--Mars synodic windows) and has long informed heuristic search strategies for \acrshort{tiots} in long-horizon planning contexts, e.g., \citet{bang2018two}; however, a systematic global characterization of the underlying solution structure has remained largely absent.}
+\taken{Although such transfers are conventionally analyzed in the time domain, where locally optimal solutions often appear as isolated, widely separated points, many of these seemingly unrelated optima are in fact connected members of a single continuous family.
+This family structure, obscured in the time domain representation, becomes apparent once the transfers are re-parameterized by the angular positions along each orbit.
+A concrete demonstration is presented in Section~\ref{sec:dimensionality}, after the necessary definitions are established.}\footnote{The quasi-periodic recurrence of favorable transfer geometries is well established in planetary mission design (e.g., Earth--Mars synodic windows) and has long informed heuristic search strategies for \acrshort{tiots} in long-horizon planning contexts, e.g., \citet{bang2018two}; however, a systematic global characterization of the underlying solution structure has remained largely absent.}

-Motivated by this observation, the current study develops a framework that systematically identifies and traces such families of \acrshort{tiots} between general elliptic orbits.
+Motivated by this \taken{structure}, the current study develops a framework that systematically identifies and traces such families of \acrshort{tiots} between general elliptic orbits.
 By enforcing a subset of first-order necessary optimality conditions, the methodology reduces the three-dimensional search space to a one-parameter continuation problem, connecting isolated local minima into continuous solution curves.
-The resulting families reveal the global organization of optimal transfers, including the coalescence, emergence, and disappearance of distinct branches as orbital geometry varies, and supply a natural basis for assessing solution robustness.
-By projecting these families onto the temporal domain, the framework further connects to conventional porkchop-plot analyses, bridging geometric insight with epoch-specific mission planning.
+The resulting families reveal the global organization of optimal transfers, including the coalescence, emergence, and disappearance of distinct branches as orbital geometry varies, and supply a natural basis for assessing solution robustness.\footnote{\taken{A conceptually related philosophy, i.e., leveraging homotopy/continuation to expose the global structure of a trajectory solution space rather than isolated optima, also appears in low-thrust trajectory optimization, e.g., \citet{zhang2023solution}.}} By projecting these families onto the temporal domain, the framework further connects to conventional porkchop-plot analyses, bridging geometric insight with epoch-specific mission planning.

 The remainder of this paper is organized as follows.
 Section \ref{sec:background} introduces the preliminaries, including the Lambert problem formulation and a summary of existing TIOT strategies.
 Sections \ref{sec:optimization}--\ref{sec:framework} present the proposed methodology: Section \ref{sec:optimization} defines \textit{families} of TIOTs and formalizes the relationships among family members under a generalized notion of optimality; Section \ref{sec:domain} defines two optimality domains (angular and temporal), characterizes their asymptotic behavior, and establishes the correspondence between the two formulations; and Section \ref{sec:framework} describes the numerical procedure used to identify and analyze TIOT families.
 Section \ref{sec:cases} applies the framework to multiple departure--arrival orbit pairs to illustrate its use and to extract case-based insights.
 Finally, Section \ref{sec:conclusions} concludes the paper.